dmhuisma/dmhuisma-keyboard-zmk-module/README.md

 - [zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver) (for the right side only)
 - [zmk-feature-split-esb](https://github.com/badjeff/zmk-feature-split-esb) (some extra setup steps required, refer to the repo)
+- [nice-view-battery](https://github.com/dmhuisma/nice-view-battery) (I forked this to get it to work with ESB, but it always shows that the keyboard is connected even if it is not)

 ## Keyscan Matrix